 Jesus also confirms this to be true and identified some signs that would be made manifest after this baptism took place (it followed them) as evidence.

 (Mark 16:16-18) “He that believeth and is baptized shall be saved; but he that believeth not shall be damned.
 17 And these signs shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues; 18 They shall take up serpents; and if they drink any deadly thing, it shall not hurt them; they shall lay hands on the sick, and they shall recover.”

-Take note least you be deceived by someone asserting something that is not scripture.
-Jesus indicated various signs would take place but it is also clear that Jesus does not place a time limit on the manifestation of these signs, neither do most religious doctrines make claims that every man should exhibit each of these listed attributes as MANDATORY or REQUIRED to indicate evidence of a recipient who has been baptized with the Holy Ghost.
+Take note lest you be deceived by someone asserting something that is not scripture.
+Jesus indicated various signs would take place, but it is also clear that Jesus does not place a time limit on the manifestation of these signs, neither do most religious doctrines make claims that every man should exhibit each of these listed attributes as MANDATORY or REQUIRED to indicate evidence of a recipient who has been baptized with the Holy Ghost.

 Unless there is an outward manifestation, we cannot see a Spirit baptism taking place within man.

 It is our faith in God’s grace that saves us, not necessarily any specific manifestations.

 (Ephesians 2:8) “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God:”